farhan7479/user-auth/README.md

 - `PUT /api/tasks/:id` - Update a task (requires authentication)
 - `DELETE /api/tasks/:id` - Delete a task (requires authentication)

-For detailed API documentation, visit the Swagger docs at http://localhost:3000/api-docs when the backend is running.
+For detailed API documentation, visit Swagger at http://localhost:3000/api-docs when the backend is running.

 ## Project Structure